 Every line verifiable, every result tied to a system I built and a team I led.
 This is the diligence file, in the open.

-Full ownership of Midwest marketing across a national home-services platform — building a team of four on trust, agile, and change management.
-Deep audits built on data augmentation and quantitative analytics cut dead line items, and marketing goals are aligned to operational goals with the call center, HR, operations, and Brand Presidents.
-The region now outperforms every other region in the company — double-digit YoY growth in qualified leads and appointments, and tens of millions in new sales year over year.
+I own Midwest marketing across a national home-services platform, building a team of four on trust, agile, and change management.
+Deep audits built on data augmentation and quantitative analytics cut dead line items, and I align marketing goals to operational goals with the call center, HR, operations, and Brand Presidents.
+The region now outperforms every other region in the company, double-digit YoY growth in qualified leads, appointments, and sales.

-Directed a $25M budget across a PE-owned portfolio of six HVAC, electrical, plumbing, and air-quality brands — every brand budget rolling up to one desk — standardizing the demand engine and reporting stack while driving inbound leads +20% month over month.
+I directed a $25M budget across a PE-owned portfolio of six HVAC, electrical, plumbing, and air-quality brands, every brand budget rolling up to one desk, standardizing the demand engine and reporting stack while driving inbound leads +20% month over month.

-Rebuilt the marketing operation on a $1M+ budget — cutting costs 35% while growing revenue 30%.
-Efficiency and growth are not a trade-off when the system is right.
+I rebuilt the marketing operation on a $1M+ budget, cutting costs 35% while growing revenue 30%.
+Efficiency and growth aren't a trade-off when the system is right.

-Built Optimized from a team of one into a $5M firm with 23 employees serving Fortune 500 clients, and scaled Florida Landscaping Services to $3M — both exited, Optimized to a UK equity firm expanding into the U.S.
+I built Optimized from a team of one into a $5M firm with 23 employees serving Fortune 500 clients, and co-founded Florida Landscaping Services, both exited successfully, Optimized to an equity firm expanding into the U.S.

-At Atrium, a PE-owned portfolio of six HVAC, electrical, plumbing, and air-quality brands, every brand budget rolled up to me — $25M in total.
-This is what portfolio-level ownership looked like in practice.
+At Atrium, a PE-owned portfolio of six HVAC, electrical, plumbing, and air-quality brands, every brand budget rolled up to me, $25M in total.
+Here's what portfolio-level ownership looked like in practice.

-Unified Google Ads payments from six per-brand credit cards into consolidated ACH — qualifying the portfolio for a corporate-level Google account with a dedicated Google advisor.
+I unified Google Ads payments from six per-brand credit cards into consolidated ACH, qualifying the portfolio for a corporate-level Google account with a dedicated Google advisor.
 Scale negotiated into leverage, not just spend.

-Implemented UTM tracking cradle-to-grave across the portfolio — every lead traceable from first click to closed job, with all six brands reporting on one standard instead of six dialects.
+I implemented UTM tracking cradle-to-grave across the portfolio, every lead traceable from first click to closed job, with all six brands reporting on one standard instead of six dialects.

-Four principles, applied without exception.
-They are why the numbers repeat across industries, business models, and market cycles.
+Three principles, applied without exception.
+They're why the numbers repeat across industries, business models, and market cycles.

 Dual master’s program, Harbert College of Business